 Replacement cost can be relevant for a variety of situations, such as:

 1. Value of the improvements for flood zone improvements- If the property is located in a flood zone, many jurisdictions in Colorado state that improvements to a property can only be made up to 50% of the actual value of the improvements, as established by the Assessor, or 50% or the value of the improvements as established by a Certified Appraiser.
 In this case, the value of the improvements generally means the depreciated cost of the building and site improvements.
 Some jurisdictions state fairly vague language that indicates the “value of the improvements”, without defining whether or not site improvements are included.
 We interpret this to mean the value of the building and site improvements, though this could change.

-2. Insurable Value- For insurance purposes, generally, the insurable value of the property is the replacement cost new of the building and site improvements.
-Unless otherwise requested, we include site improvements and a debris removal cost.
-The rationale being that if the property were destroyed in a catastrophic event, the site improvements would also be destroyed, and there would be a cost to return the site to developable condition.
-Developer profit is not included.
+2. Insurable Value– For insurance purposes, generally, the insurable value of the property is the replacement cost new of the building improvements only, with no land value, depreciation or site improvements.
+Developer profit is also not included.

 3. HOA requirements- Most HOA’s require that the full replacement cost of the complex be re-evaluated every so often.
-Unless otherwise stated, we typically include the replacement cost new of all building and site improvements, with no developer profit, plus a debris removal cost to return the site to developable condition.
+Unless otherwise stated, we typically include the replacement cost new of the building improvements only, with no depreciation, developer profit or land value.

 4. Market Value- One indicator of value for a new/proposed building or development is the replacement cost new, minus any depreciation (if applicable), plus land value.